rahns/ROP-Challenge-Write-Ups/ROPEmporium/Challenge 2 - Split.md

-## Description:
-> The elements that allowed you to complete ret2win are still present, they've just been split apart.
-Find them and recombine them using a short ROP chain.
 ## Write-up:
 Like in challenge 1, the `NX` bit is set, and there some interesting function names:
 ![[Pasted image 20231215174011.png]]